 Activate both capital protection and expected profit level.
-The level of capital protection will be automatically adjusted after the profit withdrawn, thereby once the profit realised, the capital protected.
+The level of capital protection will be automatically adjusted after the profit is withdrawn, thereby once the profit is realised, the capital is protected.

 When the market rate rises (up to 10,527 USD), the capital protection level slides at the point where the capital protection reaches its maximum (i.e. 10,000 USD, which was our starting rate).

-Even if the market rate rises further, the capital protection remains at 10,000 USD, it means from this point the full capital protection ensured.
+Even if the market rate rises further, the capital protection remains at 10,000 USD, which means from this point full capital protection is ensured.

 The first profit exception occurs at the level of 11,000 USD, where the system automatically recalculates and sets the new capital protection and profit levels, according to the parameters previously set.
 Thus, the new capital protection will be the price level of 11,000 USD x 0.95 = 10,450 USD, while the next profit level will be 10,000 USD x 1.1 = 11,000 USD.

-Additionally, capital can also be released when if we closes a portfolio manually.
+Additionally, capital can also be released when if we close a portfolio manually.

-In case the system sells the cryptocurrencies concerned at the current exchange rate and cancel any further regular purchase orders.
+In case the system sells the cryptocurrencies concerned at the current exchange rate and cancels any further regular purchase orders.
+Click HERE